-China puts millions on lockdown as WHO weighs virus response
+China puts millions on lockdown as virus toll rises to 18 and WHO weighs response

 Authorities in Huanggang ordered entertainment venues including cinemas and internet cafes to close.

-In contrast with its secrecy over the 2002-03 SARS that killed nearly 800 people, China’s Communist Party government has provided regular updates to avoid panic ahead of the holidays.
+In contrast with its secrecy over the 2002-03 SARS outbreak that killed nearly 800 people, China’s Communist Party rulers have provided regular updates to avoid panic ahead of the holidays.

 During a visit to Wuhan, Vice Premier Sun Chunlan said authorities needed to be open about the virus and efforts to contain it, the official Xinhua news agency said.